Don't let Black Friday cast a black cloud over your financial forecast

 - The downward spiral.
 Not being able to pay your bills on time can be the first step on a path that includes collection efforts, lawsuits, judgments and wage garnishment.

 - Mortgaging your future.
 Once you’ve started spending past your means, overextending your credit, missing payments, and encountering debt collectors, you put yourself in a dire financial place, and may be forced to do further damage to your financial wellbeing by taking out payday loans, selling your possessions at a pawn shop, attempting to settle your debts or even filing bankruptcy.

 So don’t get swept up in the thrill of great deals this Black Friday.
 Set a budget and stick to it.
-Use our Holiday Gift Tracker to keep your spending in line.
+Keep your spending in line.
 Consider regifting as an alternative to spending more money.